How Much Do EKG Technicians Make?

 Cost of living by region is one of the most important factors to consider when looking for jobs and negotiating salary.
 Dollars earned in a state with a higher cost of living (such as the western and eastern coastal states) will effectively have less purchasing power than dollars earned in a state with a lower cost of living (such as the states located in the southern, central, and mid-western regions).

-Prospective employees seeking to determine how much power their dollars will have can use the Missouri Economic Research and Information Center (MERIC 2022) to calculate the cost of living and affordability of a particular state.
+Prospective employees seeking to determine how much power their dollars will have can use the Missouri Economic Research and Information Center (MERIC 2025) to calculate the cost of living and affordability of a particular state.
 MERIC compares expenses such as groceries, housing, utilities, transportation, and healthcare to determine the rankings of the most- and least-affordable places to live in the United States.

 A review of compensation among the top five-paying states for EKG technicians compared against MERIC data for these same five states indicates that no state featuring a high rate of compensation has a low cost of living.
 In fact, all these states have high costs of living.
-Comparing such data as part of a review of a job offer can prove worthwhile in determining the relative value of the offer in terms of how much purchasing power a person would have if they accept the offer.
+Comparing such data as part of a review of a job offer can prove worthwhile in determining the relative value of the offer in terms of how much purchasing power a person would have if they accepted the offer.

-Here are the five top-paying states for EKG technicians (BLS May 2021):
+Here are the five top-paying states for EKG technicians (BLS May 2023):

 Job availability is another critical factor to consider when looking for employment.

-Here are the top five states with the highest employment levels for EKG technicians and their average annual and hourly earnings (BLS May 2021):
+Here are the top five states with the highest employment levels for EKG technicians and their average annual and hourly earnings (BLS May 2023):

 EKG Technician Salary by Region